My origin: born and raised in Canada: one of the best places on earth.

 Model days: paid to wear clothes and pretend to love products that I knew nothing about how they were made – if they were from sweat shops or were environmentally toxic.
 Snore.
 Embarrassing part of my life. (was not a top model, as many reporters mistakenly mention)

 Media Renegade days: when I was 25 I started online zine for girls called GET REAL that was ahead of its time.
 We made one issue and let it float in cyberspace.
 Imported hand-made, edible skincare from Australia.
 Learned html web-design, flash and fireworks in mid 90s.
 Taught basic computing to senior citizens.
 Authored two children’s book on emotional intelligence: Adventures in Dreamtime and Oceans of Emotions.
 Produced/directed documentary ‘Cover Girl Culture.’
 Produced ‘Seeing Through the Media Matrix’ (a companion DVD to CGC).
 Currently producing a second documentary.
-Guest on CNN, CNN The Joy Behar Show, Fox & Friends, Fox Live, CTV Canada AM, CTV Provincewide as well as Laura Ingraham’s radio show to challenge media and parents to respect and honor our children. (definition of Renegade = an individual who rejects conventional behavior.)
+Guest on CNN, CBS, CNN The Joy Behar Show, Fox & Friends, Fox Live, CTV Canada AM, CTV Provincewide as well as Laura Ingraham’s radio show to challenge media and parents to respect and honor our children. (definition of Renegade = an individual who rejects conventional behavior.)
 My mission is to create a CLEVER GIRL CULTURE!
 I now offer workshops for schools, youth groups and girls organizations.
+Nov 2013 I gave birth to my first child, a daughter, who has made my mission even more important than ever.

 Awards: Mayor’s Honor List 2010.
 Awarded Parents’ Television Council Seal of Approval for Cover Girl Culture.
 Delray Beach Film Festival Award- service to society, Official film in Women’s International Film Festival – Miami Beach.
 Sept 2011 – invited to be on the Parent’s Television Council’s Advisory Board.

-Favourites: chocolate, the colour orange, Anne of Green Gables, LOTR, BSG, Harry Potter, my husband, family/friends, Apple, Dresden Files (books), cat training (really), writing, chocolate (it’s that good), Etsy, camping, hiking, practicing yoga, playing basketball, nature photography, surfing (in warm water), reading sci-fi/fantasy books, watching movies, baking, gluten-free foods, inventing things, Steampunk, masquerade balls, Renaissance faires, D&D, spinning poi, England, castles, Dr Who, LED mini string lights, external hard drives… I’ve been gluten-free for 20 yrs for health reasons and have a coveted, top-secret chocolate chip “oatmeal” cookie recipe (no oats) and a carrot cake recipe that is out-of-this-world.
+Favourites: chocolate, the colour orange, autumn, Anne of Green Gables, LOTR, BSG, Harry Potter, my husband, family/friends, Apple, Dresden Files (books), cat training (really), writing, chocolate (it’s that good), Etsy, camping, hiking, practicing yoga, playing basketball, nature photography, surfing (in warm water), reading sci-fi/fantasy, watching movies, baking, gluten-free foods, inventing things, Steampunk, masquerade balls, Renaissance faires, costume design, D&D, spinning poi, England, castles, Dr Who, LED mini string lights, external hard drives, eneloop batteries, SD cards… I’ve been gluten-free for 20 yrs for health reasons and have a coveted, top-secret chocolate chip “oatmeal” cookie recipe (no oats) and a carrot cake recipe that is out-of-this-world.

 (book signing in London 1998 or 1999)